kcp-dev/enhancements/keps/core/0006-ephemeral-resources.md

 position.
 Without client authentication, anyone who can reach the endpoint asserts arbitrary identity and reads any user's data.

-What does *not* work is a provider-supplied certificate.
-Following the constraint above:

-- **Replicating the Secret** would copy provider-held private keys into every shard's etcd.
-That inverts the reason Secrets are excluded from replication in the first place.
-- **Proxying the call through the provider's shard** puts the webhook call back on the shard that can read the Secret.
-It adds a hop, needs its own shard-to-shard authentication, and reintroduces shard affinity for a request that has no stored state, discarding the main structural advantage of ephemerality (see section 3).
-- **A certificate per shard, supplied by the provider** makes the provider track kcp's
-  topology: issue a cert per shard, and reissue whenever a shard is added.
-No provider should need to know how many shards a kcp installation runs.
+A provider-supplied certificate cannot deliver that.
+It would have to be referenced from a Secret in the provider's workspace, and kcp does not replicate Secrets between shards.
+`pkg/reconciler/cache/replication/replication_controller.go` carries public API metadata only; `secrets` appears nowhere in it.
+An ephemeral request arrives at the shard hosting the *consumer's* workspace, which generally is not the shard hosting the provider's, so that shard could not read the credential.
+Every way around this is worse than the problem: replicating the Secret would copy private keys into every shard's etcd, proxying the call through the provider's shard would reintroduce shard affinity for a request with no stored state (see section 3), and issuing one certificate per shard would make providers track kcp's topology.

-The third option also exposes the deeper point.
-Once the certificate is per-shard, it is identifying *kcp*, not the provider relationship, so per-provider or per-binding granularity buys nothing at all.
+That last option also exposes the deeper point.
+Once the certificate is per-shard, it identifies *kcp*, not the provider relationship, so per-provider or per-binding granularity buys nothing.
 There is no authorization decision a webhook can make from "this is the cert I issued to kcp" that it cannot make from "this is kcp, verified against kcp's published CA".
-The per-provider certificate is complexity with no corresponding capability.

 So kcp presents its own identity, and providers verify it against a CA bundle kcp publishes.
 This is the aggregation-layer model (one API server identity, N extension